MrSentex/communication/README.md

 ## Why use it?

 As an Alt:V developer you will need to receive a lot of information from the server and with this script you will save many lines of code and headaches making your scripts more sexy.
-So... **what do you wating for?** add this fancy script to your server and start to relax with knowing you do not need all this *bizarre* events you use to use in your scripts.
+So... **what you wating for?** add this fancy script to your server and start to relax with knowing you do not need all this *bizarre* events you use to use in your scripts.

 ## How do I used it?